t04glovern/aws-robomaker-cfn/.blog/README.md

 Using this Greengrass ID, we're able to setup a RoboMaker Fleet & Robot. by calling a CloudFormation template `aws/robomaker.yaml` that I've prepared earlier.

-**NOTE**: *There are a variety of other settings that can be overriden for the robot deployment.
+**NOTE**: *There are a variety of other settings that can be overridden for the robot deployment.
 This includes the architecture type of the device.
 In our case it is a Raspberry Pi with arm7hf so ARMHF is selected, however your device might be something different.*

 ```bash
 aws cloudformation create-stack \